brodiep21/brodiep21/README.md

 I collaborate weekly, building a project for the future of software developers.

+I currently work as an Azure DevOps Engineer for National General

 You can reach me by emailing me brodiep21@hotmail.com or bpeif21@gmail.com.

 AWS Certified Cloud Practitioner
+Certified Kubernetes Application Developer